ruby-i18n/ruby-cldr/README.md

 You can also optionally specify locales and/or components to export as well as the target directory:

 ```
-thor cldr:export --locales de fr en --components numbers plurals --target=./tmp/export
+thor cldr:export --locales de fr en --components Numbers Plurals --target=./tmp/export
 ```

-This will export the components :numbers and :plurals from the locales `de`, `fr` and `en` to the same target directory.
+This will export the components `Numbers` and `Plurals` from the locales `de`, `fr` and `en` to the same target directory.

 Also note that CLDR natively builds on a locale fallback concept where all locales eventually fall back to a `root` locale.
 E.g., the `de-AT` locale only contains a single format for numbers, which means that an application is supposed to use other formats from the `de` locale (fallback).
 Particular bits of information are only present in the `root` locale where all locales fall back to eventually.